algorithmica-org/algorithmica/content/english/hpc/simd/intrinsics.md

 The main challenge of using SIMD is getting the data into contiguous fixed-sized blocks suitable for loading into registers.
 In the code above, we may in general have a problem if the length of the array is not divisible by the block size.
 There are two common solutions to this:

 1. We can "overshoot" by iterating over the last incomplete segment either way.
-To make sure sure we don't segfault by trying to read from or write to a memory region we don't own, we need to pad the arrays to the nearest block size (typically with some "neutral" element, e. g. zero).
+To make sure we don't segfault by trying to read from or write to a memory region we don't own, we need to pad the arrays to the nearest block size (typically with some "neutral" element, e. g. zero).
 2. Make one iteration less and write a little loop in the end that calculates the remainder normally (with scalar operations).

-Humans prefer #1, because it is simpler and results in less code.
-Compilers prefer #2, because they don't really have another legal option.
+Humans prefer #1 because it is simpler and results in less code, and compilers prefer #2 because they don't really have another legal option.

 ### Instruction References

-are all generated by cats walking on keyboards.
-If I'm wrong, explain this: punpcklqdq

-Most SIMD intrinsics follow a naming convention similar to `_mm<size>_<action>_<type>`, and are relatively self-explanatory once you get used to the assembly naming conventions.
+Most SIMD intrinsics follow a naming convention similar to `_mm<size>_<action>_<type>` and correspond to a single similar-looking assembly instruction.
+Their become relatively self-explanatory once you get used to the assembly naming conventions, although sometimes it does seem like their names were generated by cats walking on keyboards (explain this: [punpcklqdq](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#ig_expand=3037,3009,4870,4870,4872,4875,833,879,874,849,848,6715,4845,6046,3853,288,6570,6527,6527,90,7307,6385,5993,2692,6946,6949,5456,6938,5456,1021,3007,514,518,4875,7253,7183,3892,5135,5260,5259,6385,3915,4027,3873,7401&techs=AVX,AVX2&text=punpcklqdq)).

 Here are a few more examples, just so that you get the gist of it: